-1. Residential/in-person courses
+1. Residential/in-person courses and synchronous online courses

-Students who are absent for more than 20% of regularly scheduled class sessions in a residential course will not have attended sufficient classes to earn credit and may be administratively withdrawn (WA).
+For residential/in-person courses and synchronous online courses, students must attend at least 80% of regularly scheduled class sessions to meet the attendance requirement necessary to earn credit for the course.
+Students who do not attend at least 80% of class sessions may be administratively withdrawn (WA).
 An absence for any reason counts toward the maximum of the 20% absences permitted.